Winners and losers of the first GOP debate

 Pence had struggled to qualify for the debate, taking a conspicuously long time to get over the required threshold of donors.

-But he was the surprise winner on Wednesday night with a number of forceful interventions.
+But he was the surprise winner Wednesday night, with a number of forceful interventions.
 He also got an unexpected assist in the shape of a question to all the candidates about his actions on Jan.
 6, 2021.

 Several rivals paid tribute, albeit with varying degrees of enthusiasm, to Pence’s actions certifying the result of the 2020 election and withstanding Trump’s pressure to overturn it.